 In order to not violate Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPAA), District 45 does not provide any identifying information regarding a confirmed or suspected case.

 The U.S. Department of Education cautions districts to ensure that in releasing facts, they do so in a manner that does not disclose other information that, alone or in combination, would allow a reasonable person in the school community to identify the students or staff who are absent due to COVID-19 with reasonable certainty.

 Q. What type of face coverings will be required?

 According to ISBE’s Part 3 Transition guidance, “ Ensure that the face covering fully covers the mouth and nose, and that the covering fits snugly against the sides of the face with no gaps.”
-The State of Illinois will provide one mask per student.
 Parents are free to have children wear their own face covering as long as they meet the guidance from ISBE and IDPH.

 Q. Will students be required to wear face coverings at all times?

-Yes, except during lunch and designated face covering break time when social distancing guidelines are adhered to.
-Phase 4, Illinois Department of Public Health (IDPH) guidelines require use of appropriate personal protective equipment (PPE), including face coverings.
+Yes while indoors, per Governor Pritzker’s mandate on August 4, 2021.
+Face coverings will not be required during lunch, outdoors, and designated face covering break time when social distancing guidelines are adhered to.
 All persons on school grounds including students, teachers, school nurses, administrative and secretarial staff, food service personnel, custodial staff, public safety personnel, etc., must wear a face covering at all times when in school or in transit to and from school via group conveyance (i.e., school buses), unless a specific exemption applies.